 Logistics Division requires two facilities staff and two supply staff to be on call for one week in a four-week rotation.
 While on call these staff members may be required to respond to a situation outside normal work hours as part of their on-call duties.
 It is expected that the staff member will respond when called upon to do so.
 The on-call facilities/supply staff member must be available 24/7 at the logistics on-call phone number.
 The funds for standby pay reside in Logistics Division overtime budget.

-Account Description Account Total

-10-98-218 CAPITAL FLEET MAINTENANCE \$80,000
+Capital Fleet Maintenance \$80,000

-Major repairs that extend the useful life of fleet vehicles, including:
+This account includes major repairs that extend the useful life of fleet vehicles, including driveline repairs, engine repairs, fire pump/water tank repairs, frame repairs, and transmission repairs.

-o driveline repairs

-o engine repairs

-ofire pump/water tank repairs

-o frame repairs

-o transmission repairs